mixedpuppy/webextension-scan/README.md

 https://developer.mozilla.org/en-US/docs/Mozilla/Developer_guide/Source_Code/Mercurial

+NOTE: report.sh will report against the version of Firefox that the schema files are pulled from.
+If you want to test against an older version of Firefox you should pull from that repository.
+The schema files in this repository are from Firefox Nightly.

 # report.sh output

 report.sh produces a report of API usage in your addon.
 It will contain a status, rank and